-Israel Centeno (Caracas, 1958) has published 13 books, mostly novels, but also short fiction and poetry.
+Israel Centeno (Caracas, 1958) has published thirteen books, mostly novels, but also short fiction and poetry.
 Through his narratives he conveys a sense of the many shortcomings of a society that feeds on grandiose historical myths that lead to poverty and violence.
 His fictions also accommodate his own experiences as an exile.
 His most outstanding work to date is to be found in the novels Calletania (Monte Ávila, 1992; Periférica, 2010), Exilio en Bowery (Troya, 1998; Nuevo Espacio, New Jersey, 2000), El Complot (Alfadil, 2002), and Bajo las hojas (Alfaguara, 2010).
 He has published two books of short stories: El rabo del diablo y otros cuentos (Eclepsidra, 1993) and Criaturas de la noche (Alfaguara, 2000, 2011).
 He currently lives, with his wife and two daughters, in Pittsburgh, where until 2013 he has been Exiled Writer in Residence in City of Asylum.
 Sampsonia Way has published his novel The Conspiracy in an English translation by Guillermo Parra.